 If you're moving, you may want to find a sitter until you have moved everything.
 After you are settled you can then bring your hamster to the new home.
 You don't want to leave your hamster alone for more than a few days at a time, so you may want the last thing that moves to the new house to be your hamster.

-Otherwise, below are a few options and tips to traveling with your pet hamster, whether it be a short or long car trip or a plane ride.
+Otherwise, below are a few options and tips for traveling with your pet hamster, whether it be a short or long car trip or a plane ride.
 Just make sure that you always consider finding a sitter if you can, as it is much safer for your hamster to stay home rather than ride around, especially if it's just going to be a fairly short vacation.

 Tips for Transporting Hamsters on Short Car Trips

 You will want to put your hamster in a small travel carrier with some of the bedding from the cage as it will help the hamster feel a little more at home and safe.
 You can also consider taking a tunnel off of the hamster's cage and plugging it with a tunnel endcap for traveling as well.

 For a short trip, your hamster won't need food or water, but you can put a small carrot, cucumber, or melon in the travel carrier in case your hamster gets a little hungry or thirsty; a water-based fruit or vegetable will help with hydration.
 You will also want to include a chew stick just to keep your hamster busy.

 If you don't have someone to hold the carrier during the ride, stick it between the back and front seats so that if you have to make a sudden stop, the carrier won't go flying.

 Tips for Transporting Hamsters on Long Car Trips